nitinjmv/my-notes/development/java.md

 The above example is a pseudo code equivalent of what things might look like without type erasure, but unfortunately, it is impossible.
 Once again, the generic type information is not available at runtime.

-**Question:** If a Generic Type Is Omitted When Instantiating an Object, Will the Code Still Compile?
+<mark>**Question:** If a Generic Type Is Omitted When Instantiating an Object, Will the Code Still Compile?

 **Answer:** As generics did not exist before Java 5, it is possible not to use them at all.
 For example, generics were retrofitted to most of the standard Java classes such as collections.
 If we look at our list from question one, then we will see that we already have an example of omitting the generic type: